Transport from Lisbon Airport: My Tips

 All public transport stops are located in front of Terminal 1.
-To reach Terminal 2, you must use the free shuttle bus that runs every 10 minutes from Terminal 1.
+To get to Terminal 2 you must use the free shuttle bus that runs every 10 minutes from Terminal 1, see details in the Terminals chapter.

-For detailed information on travelling in Lisbon, ticket prices and the Navegante card, see the Lisbon travel guide.
+For detailed information about travelling in Lisbon, ticket prices and the Navegante card, please refer to the Lisbon travel guide.

 The Red Line metro is the fastest transport to the city centre.
 For example, the Red Line goes to the main train and bus station, Oriente.